 There are hundreds of ways to promote a self-published book.

-However, if you don’t get the following nine marketing strategy basics right first, you could waste a lot of your time, energy, and money.
+However, if you don’t get your marketing strategy basics right first, you could waste a lot of your time, energy, and money.

 Many, if not most, authors who self-publish for the first time make mistakes.

-It is completely normal because you are trying to do something new, and you don’t have much experience to fall back on to help you.
+It is completely normal because you are trying to do something new and don’t have much experience to fall back on.
+Hopefully, these tips will help.

 Learning how to promote a self-published book